acmuckian/characafe/README.md

 ### Typography

 Characafe uses three main fonts; these fonts were selected on being cute and giving a vibe of a cute, cosy cafe.
+For the navigation menu, some of the buttons and headers, Cherry Bomb One was used.
+For some of the buttons, text and features, was used.
+Comic Relief was used for most of the body text.

 ### Wireframes